faister/iot-workshop/README.md

 ### Time Series Insights (Preview)
 - Create a [Time Series Insights](https://azure.microsoft.com/en-us/services/time-series-insights/) environment and connect it to the IoT Hub

+### More Sensors!
+- Using the [GATT table](http://www.ti.com/ww/en/wireless_connectivity/sensortag/tearDown.html) - and the TI SensorTag phone application explore what other sensors are available... feel free to update the gateway config to enable them (hint - this will likely to have an impact on your decoder function)

 ### Bugs Happen!
 > Note: the Gateway SDK has been compiled with support for Node.js modules.
 Let's try to run the `nodejs_simple_sample` demo [here](https://github.com/Azure/azure-iot-gateway-sdk/blob/master/samples/nodejs_simple_sample/README.md#linux-1) first.
 We recommend you create a new device for it.
 Due to a [bug](https://github.com/Azure/azure-iot-gateway-sdk/issues/226) the demo is likely to crash.
 Let's find a way around it.